malramsay64/phd-thesis/04_Machine_Learning/supervised_learning.md

 there are some points labelled as crystalline which are located with those of the liquid, and conversely some labelled as liquid and located near the crystal.
-It is entirely possible for local configurations to be incorrectly labelled within the training dataset, meaning increasing the accuracy for this dataset is a result of overfitting.
+It is possible for local configurations to be incorrectly labelled within the training dataset, meaning increasing the accuracy for this dataset is a result of overfitting.
-Another complication has to do with the properties of an equilibrium liquid, which will explore all the feature space, some of which represents crystalline configurations.
+Another complication has to do with the properties of an equilibrium liquid, which will explore all the feature space, some of which represent crystalline configurations.
-While there will inherently be some errors in classification, that doesn't mean the KNN algorithm is best suited for the task.
-Similar problems for the identification of crystal structures,[@Fulford2019;@Boattini2018;@Geiger2013] use Neural-Network based algorithms.
-While Neural-Network algorithms are used for complex problems like image [@Krizhevsky2017] and speech recognition, [@Hinton2012] that doesn't mean they perform better for well defined tasks.
-In a study of neural network algorithms,
-@Dacrema2019 find that six of the seven neural-network models they could reproduce were outperformed by a simpler nearest-neighbour or graph-based algorithm.
-While the remaining neural-network algorithm performed on par with the simpler algorithms.
-These findings match my own investigation of a neural-network, which performed within the margin of error of the KNN model, while both being slower to train the model on the input data and slower for the classification of new data.
+With these locally crystalline configurations being responsible for many of the classification errors, it is hypothesised that extending the feature space to include features of the second neighbour shell would reduce the rate of errors.
+While the accuracy of the classification algorithm could be improved, for this thesis we consider the 97% accuracy to be suitable, with further improvements likely resulting in overfitting to the training dataset.

 ## Machine Learning in Practice